Looking After Your Caravan

 How to keep your caravan safe and protect your investment.

 Your caravan is a road vehicle so you are legally obliged to keep it roadworthy.
 The best way to do this is to have it serviced annually.
 The service will cover running gear, brakes, and lights.

 If possible, it’s worth getting your annual service done at an Approved Workshop.
-This scheme is run by the Camping and Caravanning Club, the Caravan Club and the National Caravan Council (NCC) and Approved Workshops are required to have certain standards of facilities and appropriately-trained technicians.
+This scheme is run by the Camping and Caravanning Club, the Caravan and Motorhome Club and the National Caravan Council (NCC) and Approved Workshops are required to have certain standards of facilities and appropriately-trained technicians.

-The NCC now runs the scheme on a day-to-day basis and it has a list of Approved Workshops on its website.
 If you want a service before your first outing of the season, it’s worth calling early in the year as workshops get booked up quickly in spring.

 On the final page we'll talk about learning to tow.

 For free technical help and advice from experts on caravan care join the Club.